arloor/blog/content/posts/rust_use_lock_in_poll.md

 Could we add a `poll_lock` method to `Mutex` which allows me to use the `Mutex` in the buggy way I attempted above?

+相同的问题：[Async mutexes and poll_fn - Other lock future never wakes up](https://users.rust-lang.org/t/async-mutexes-and-poll-fn-other-lock-future-never-wakes-up/38673)，问题原因：Basically the issue is that you're recreating the future that waits for the lock to become available on every poll, and if it doesn't succeed, you throw it away.
+Since you threw the future away, you should not expect to be woken up by that future.

 ## 解决

 [futures-rs/pull/2571](https://github.com/rust-lang/futures-rs/pull/2571)